tkubica12/MicroHack-AppInnovation/dataGenerator/README.md

-## Data Generation Script (Lego Catalog Seed)
+## Data Generation Script (LEGO-Style Catalog Seed)

-Generates synthetic seed data (categories, >200 catalog items, and 1024x1024 images) for the Blazor Lego Catalog modernization labs using Azure OpenAI (gpt-5 & gpt-image-1) and `uv` for Python dependency management.
+Generates synthetic seed data (categories, >200 catalog items, and 1024×1024 images) for the Blazor LEGO-style catalog modernization labs using Azure OpenAI (`gpt-5` & `gpt-image-1`) and `uv` for Python dependency management.

-> NOTE: "Lego" is used purely for educational, non-commercial demo content.
-Prompts should avoid trademarked logos, brand names (other than the generic style descriptor), and identifiable real people.
+> NOTE: "LEGO-style" is used purely for educational, non‑commercial demo content.
+Prompts must avoid trademarked logos, specific brand/franchise names, and identifiable real people.

 ---
 ## 1. High-Level Flow
 1. Load configuration from environment variables / `.env`.
 2. Generate 20 categories with a single structured-output GPT call (JSON array of category objects).
 3. Iteratively generate catalog items in batches (~20 per iteration) until total items > TARGET_COUNT (default 200):
 	- Pass the category list AND a compact representation (names only) of already accepted items into the system or user prompt to enforce uniqueness.
  System (template): You generate unique Lego-style catalog items.
 Existing categories: <JSON categories>.
 Already used names: <comma-separated existing names>.
 Return ONLY a JSON array of objects with fields:
  - name (max 6 words)
  - description (2-4 sentences, neutral, no trademarks)